NameAtirut/Training/README.md

 # Training Machine Learning

+**DISCLAIMER**
-These codes are inspired, taken, and modified from various publicly available sources
+These codes are inspired, taken, and MODIFIED from various publicly available sources for educational purposes.
+All credits are given to the original sources.